 Yet there is still work to be done.
 So, we’re redoubling our efforts and commitment to attracting, supporting, and promoting a wide variety of voices and backgrounds at BU, including , but not limited to, individuals who are historically underrepresented in the academy, are first in their families to attend college, are members of the LGBTQIA+ community, and who live with physical, intellectual, or mental disabilities.

-To that end, last year the University hired its inaugural Associate Provost for Diversity & Inclusion, with a primary focus on helping to diversify our faculty and staff.
+To that end, in October 2017 the University hired its inaugural Associate Provost for Diversity & Inclusion, with a primary focus on helping to diversify our faculty and staff.
 The new associate provost is, in part, building on the ongoing efforts and commitment of the Associate Provost for Graduate Affairs, which includes the recent hiring of two faculty fellows for diversity and inclusion.
 They will focus on recruitment, admission, retention, and community-building in the area of graduate education.

 As we continue to try to fulfill the promise of our legacy, we recognize this work is ongoing, an evolution.
 Our goal: ensure that BU is a university not only where everyone can participate and thrive, but one that harnesses intellectual innovation and interconnection, and capitalizes on, and exalts, the dynamism that true diversity can offer.
 Build the future with us.